Building PubEngine: A Blog Engine That Actually Respects Your Time

 Writing should feel like writing, not like configuring a server.

-Environment driven configuration: Set four `SITE_*` environment variables and your entire site's branding nav, footer, RSS, sitemap, JSON-LD, OpenGraph tags updates automatically.
-No theme files to edit, no database migrations to run.
+Environment driven configuration: Set a few SITE_* environment variables and your entire site's branding nav, footer, RSS, sitemap, JSON-LD, OpenGraph tags updates automatically.

 Real World?